 Gwithian and the nearby Hayle area offer some good surfing.
 As it's so big there's always a spot somewhere.
 The breaks do get crowded in the summer, but they offer waves for all skill levels and, critically in the winter months, several options when the exposed beaches are taking a battering.
 Follow Down The Line surf shop on Instagram to get a look at the bay everyday.

 Another part of the large expanse of beach around Gwithian is Mexico Towans.
 It's slightly harder to find than the others, but is worth it if you want the same huge beach with a few less people.
 Follow the signs to Sandy Acres Camp Site on Sany Acres Lane.
 You have to pay for parking as you enter the site and follow a really bumpy track to the car park.
 From the car park high up on the cliffs you get a great view of the whole beach.
 A safe, sandy and steep footpath winds down onto the beach.

-There's the small but lovely Blue Bay Café in the car park.
+There's the small but lovely Sandy Acres Beach Café in the car park.

 © 2022 — 2 Stippy Stappy